e4lejandr0/e4lejandr0.github.io/_posts/2018-10-15-profiling_with_gprof.md

 As we can see the output of gprof is quite extensive.
 It gives us a table of all the functions called in our program along with relative and absolute timings for each one.
-From the output above we can see the program spends 100% of its runtime in the `copy()` function.
+From the output above, we can see the program spends 100% of its runtime in the `copy()` function.
 If we were to optimize this tiny program this is where we should start.

-`gprof` will also gives a count of how many times a function was called allowing us to quickly spot which functions are part of the "hot path" and which ones we can safely ignore when optimizing.
+`gprof` will give a count of how many times a function was called, allowing us to quickly spot which functions are part of the "hot path" and which ones we can safely ignore when optimizing.

 # Conclusions